-To show everyone what they can do, they will first make a 30 second demo video (set to come out soon), and it will be directed by Kawano Tatsuro, with Masaaki Tanaka and Hitomi Kariya as key animators, and Yuuki Funagakure as art director.
-They’re also planning to welcome Yamashita Shingo, the man who made some of the legendary opening and ending animation videos for “Naruto Shippuden”.
-With the project being crowdfunded, the animators will be paid appropriately and given enough time to work, and the system promises to return the profit to the animators and other creators directly involved in the process.
+To show everyone what they can do, they will first make a 30 second demo video (set to come out soon).
+It will be directed by Kawano Tatsuro, with Masaaki Tanaka and Hitomi Kariya as key animators, and Yuuki Funagakure as art director.
+They’re also planning to welcome Yamashita Shingo.
+That is the man who made some of the legendary opening and ending animation videos for “Naruto Shippuden”.
+With the project being crowdfunded, the animators will be paid appropriately and given enough time to work.
+The system promises to return the profit to the animators and other creators directly involved in the process.

 – Donate on their gogetfunding page.

-– Watch their videos.
+– Watch the animator supporters videos.
 They can monetize their Youtube channel if they get enough hours watched and you watching all their videos would be a lot of help (plus you’ll learn more about animation!)

 – Spread the word.
 The more people can find their channel, the more likely they are to meet their goal and change the situation for the better.

 It’s heartbreaking to see that a lot of the people who gave us so much fun throughout the years actually did it under extreme circumstances and that they aren’t getting acknowledged nearly enough.
-We encourage all our fans to support this project and are looking forward to their results!
+We encourage all our fans to support the animator supporters and this project and are looking forward to their results!